 Conceiving Architectural Design as a User Interface

-What if architects focused on the occupant experience to originate their building designs?
-User Interface (UI) design methodologies, culled from various digital media, may offer architects insight about how to create designs that communicate with occupants directly.
+How might architects maintain a focus on the occupant experience to originate their building designs?
+User Interface (UI*) design methodologies, culled from various approaches to digital media design, may offer architects insight about how to create designs that communicate with occupants directly.
 By acknowledging the cognitive functioning of the brain, architects can endeavor to utilize geometric configurations to elicit specific feelings and actions.

-Put succinctly in Everett N. McKay’s book UI is Communication, “Design is making creative decisions on behalf of target users to create a product that satisfies their goals [p248].”
-The keywords for architects in this statement is to create spatial environments “on behalf of target users“ – not for themselves, their clients, or on whim.
+Focusing on the user experience would be a complement to a robust design generation process which may already include architectural ideas from contextual, environmental, cultural, programmatic, code-related, and economic factors.
+But, to plan for the communicative components of project legibility, Everett N. McKay defines the relationship succinctly in his book UI is Communication: “Design is making creative decisions on behalf of target users to create a product that satisfies their goals [p248].”
+The keywords for architects in this statement is to create spatial environments “on behalf of target users“ – not for themselves, their clients, or abstract notions.

 The Architecture Interface